 Top 7 Drinks to Support Your Immune Resilience

 Immune resilience is key for good health.
-Your immune system is your personal bodyguard that helps to protect you from pathogens.
+Your immune system is your personal bodyguard that helps protect you from pathogens.
 If your immune resilience is low, you will be more vulnerable to foreign invaders and illness.

 A strong immune system and immune resilience on the other hand can help to protect you from pathogens and support your health, and speed up your recovery.
 Warm drinks, such as bone broth, green tea, ginger tea, warm lemon water, echinacea tea, and turmeric tea can help support your immune resilience and protect your health.